 * No exceptions.

 starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
-In order to participate in the final preflight for the mass arrival flight, a pilot must be on the ground at Juneau by 11:00 AM CDT (UTC-5).
+In order to be assigned to a position in the mass arrival flight and participate in the final preflight brief, a pilot must be on the ground at Juneau by 11:00 AM CDT (UTC-5).

 The "textbook" of our formation flight training clinics is the slide presentation by Rodney Swanson, our Director of Training and Operations.
 We encourage every participating pilot to review this presentation prior to attending the clinic.
 Rodney or the designated lead pilot of the clinic will go over it in detail during the formation training clinic.
 You can find Rodney's presentation in the next section on this page.

 We have also provided a link to The T-34 Association Formation Manual and several links to the manuals of other organizations.
 These are provided as reference for participating pilots wishing to expand on their theoretical knowledge of formation flight.